 Over the past 16 years, Katherine has worked with a wide range of corporate, government and nonprofit organizations.
 Weaving together her intensive business experience and commitment to social and environmental responsibility, she brings a practical ability to ground sustainability into actionable terms.
 Katherine received her MBA from The Darden School at UVa in 2004 and has a BA in English from Colorado College.

 As one of the first journalists to focus on the confluence of business behavior, CSR and sustainability in the mainstream media, Aman’s work has published in numerous publications including The Wall Street Journal, Forbes.com, Bloomberg Businessweek, CNBC, GreenBiz, TriplePundit and others.
-She is an IEMA-certified CSR Practitioner and when not on assignment or on Twitter [@AmanSinghCSR], can be found encouraging her son to experiment, laugh and enjoy his toddler adventures.
+She is an IEMA-certified CSR Practitioner and when not on assignment or on Twitter [@AmanSinghCSR], can be found decoding the dynamics of anything that moves with her toddler son.